Western Sydney University

 Entry requirements

-• Successfully completed an advanced diploma, or higher, in a business discipline and have a minimum of five years of general work experience in a related field.
+- Successfully completed an Advanced Diploma or higher in a business discipline and have a minimum of five (5) years of general work experience in a related field.

-• Have a minimum of three years of full-time equivalent managerial/professional work experience in a related field.
+- Have a minimum of three years full-time equivalent managerial/professional work experience in a related field.

-• Submitted other evidence of general and professional qualifications that demonstrates potential to pursue graduate studies.
+- Submitted other evidence of general and professional qualifications that demonstrate potential to pursue graduate studies.

 Applicants seeking admission on the basis of work experience must support their application with a Statement of Service for all work experience listed on the application.